Chicken Afritada

 This Central Asian version features rice cooked with beef or lamb, carrots, and onions.
 It’s heavily spiced with cumin and often includes whole heads of garlic buried in the rice while cooking.

-The key to successful fusion cooking is understanding the basic techniques and flavors of each dish.
-Then you can mix and match in ways that make sense.
+Understanding each dish’s basic techniques and flavors is key to successful fusion cooking.
+Then, you can mix and match in meaningful ways.
 Not every combination works, but chicken afritada and pulao complement each other beautifully.

-Try making these dishes at home and experiment with your own variations.
-You might discover a new favorite meal that becomes part of your regular cooking.
-Food is always evolving, and home cooks play a big part in creating new food traditions.
+Try making these dishes at home and experiment with your variations.
+You might discover a new favorite meal that becomes part of your cooking.
+Food is constantly evolving, and home cooks play a big part in creating new food traditions.

 Leave a Reply